Cycling at the U of S

-Bike to Work Day is an annual Saskatoon-wide event that occurs in August of every year.
+Bike to Work Day is an annual Saskatoon-wide event that occurs in May of every year.
 Businesses around the city (including the University of Saskatchewan) host commuter stations that offer morning bike commuters coffee, snacks, games, swag, and a variety of other activities.
-Prizes are given to participants who are able to visit the most stations around town, as well as to workplaces with the largest proportion of commuter cyclists.

 Hike, Bike, and Roll

 Hike Bike & Roll is an annual campus event that recognized and encourages active transportation - using your human power - to get around this winter.
 Join us in the bowl for a used bike sale, free smoothies, information, and freebies on how you can be sustainable, fit and healthy all year round!
-The Bridge City Bike Co-op will also be around to host their annual campus bike sale for students, staff, and faculty alike who want to pick up an affordable bike for the year.
+Each year we are joined by a collection of campus partners, Bike Universe who offers free bike tune-ups and advice, and the Bridge City Bike Co-op who hosts their annual campus bike sale for students, staff, and faculty alike who want to pick up an affordable bike for the year.

 2015 Cycling Infrastructure Report

-In the fall of 2015 the Office of Sustainability, with the help of Student Planning Intern Mike Sliva, was able to release its 2015 Cycling Infrastructure Report.
+The Office of Sustainability was able to release its 2015 Cycling Infrastructure Report with the help of Student Planning Intern Mike Sliva.
 The report outlines the current state of cycling infrastructure around campus and makes several recommendations for future updates that will facilitate easier cycling for all staff, students, and faculty at the U of S.

 2013 Sustainable Mobility Strategic Plan